farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 📊 Chapter 9: Data-Driven Testing
+# 📊 Pattern #8: Data-Driven Testing

 Take your test automation to the next level!
 Data-driven testing lets you run a single test with different input sets, saving you time and boosting the chances of finding those frustrating edge-case bugs.